harmony-one/x/progress/nagesh-mishra.md

+2023-10-23 Mon: I implemented a new design for the button screen.
+Updated the hardcoded Hard Coded ONE Value to 2111.01 ONE on the dashboard and buttons screen.
+Added press speak functionality, Add functionality for the 'Press Speak' feature.
+Incorporate a soft beep every second to indicate waiting for ChatGPT response.
+Completed the remaining button functionalities, excluding the 'Fast Forward' action.
+Enable presentation mode for the application.
+Temporarily commented out the Dashboard code.
+If it is required in the future, we can easily reintegrate it.

+---

 2023-10-20 Fri: I implemented a fresh design for the button screen, featuring buttons for pause, reset, speak, cut, hide, and repeat.
 I also focused on refining their respective action functionalities.
 However, the reset action is encountering certain issues that require further attention.
 I addressed the font-related problem occurring in portrait mode and applied the necessary fixes.
 Subsequently, I have deployed the most recent changes to TestFlight for evaluation.

 2023-10-19 Thu: Implemented buttons on a new screen for pause, reset, speak, cut, hide, and repeat, and currently working on their action functionalities.